 DP15 Pressure Sensor used in closed circuit vertical wind tunnel to examine the surface pressure distribution and wake velocity profile on a Clark-Y airfoil.

-Validyne Engineering offers low cost custom lab solutions for any lab pressure measurement or data acquisition need.
-We are here to help you find the best solution for your next LAB or R&D project
+Validyne Engineering offers low cost custom solutions for any University Labs measurement or data acquisition need.
+We are here to help you find the best solution for your next project.